WoffordCollege-COSC410/project-fall2020-team-daredevil/UserDoc.md

 * A player must always wait until his turn is up to purchase an establishment or construct a landmark.

 ## Random AI
 Except for Phase 0, there is an option to play with a random AI instead of a human player.
-The random AI traverses the game by making uniform random choises when given an option.
+The random AI traverses the game by making uniform random choices when given an option.
 To play with an Random AI, type **--ai** in the terminal.

 We hope your enjoy MachiWoco and good luck!